 It's more fun to zipline as a group.
-Each of the zipline courses have three wires that run parallel to one another.
+Each of the zipline courses has three wires that run parallel to one another.
 Try to get your group to jump off all at the same time and race each other to the next tower.

 Right beside the zipline is the Woodlot Low Ropes course.
 Three elevated courses have over 25 different elements, including bridges, cargo nets, and tire swings.
 Routes range from just a few feet off the ground right up to 30 feet in elevation.
 Farther up the hill is the Woodlot high ropes course.
 Targeted at those with less of a fear of heights, this tourist attraction also has seven routes and 75 course elements high in the trees.

 5. Head Up the Climbing Wall

 With speed climbing as a new sport in the 2021 Olympic games, the interest in climbing walls as a sport has increased substantially.
 At Blue Mountain, a tall climbing wall is located near the entrance to the Ridge Runner Mountain Coaster.

 The 25-foot-high wall may look imposing, but once you are all set up in the safety gear, you'll feel more confident about making it to the top and zipping back down again.
 It's open to almost all ages (three and up), and each climb is supported by an on-wall staff member.
 The wall has four different courses to the top with varying degrees of difficulty.

 6. Take a Spin on the Ridge Runner Mountain Coaster